bodrick/awesome/README.md

 *   [FireCubeStudios/StartStrikesBack](https://github.com/FireCubeStudios/StartStrikesBack) - Fixed Windows 11 start menu by FireCube
 *   [dotnet/Nerdbank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) - Stamp your assemblies, packages and more with a unique version generated from a single, simple version.json file and include git commit IDs for non-official builds.
 *   [microsoft/vssetup.powershell](https://github.com/microsoft/vssetup.powershell) - PowerShell module to interact with Visual Studio Setup
-*   [microsoft/dev-proxy](https://github.com/microsoft/dev-proxy) - Dev Proxy is a command line tool that simulates real world behaviors of HTTP APIs, including Microsoft Graph, locally.
+*   [microsoft/dev-proxy](https://github.com/microsoft/dev-proxy) - Dev Proxy is an API simulator that helps you effortlessly test your app beyond the happy path.
 *   [workspacer/workspacer](https://github.com/workspacer/workspacer) - a tiling window manager for Windows
 *   [glzr-io/glazewm](https://github.com/glzr-io/glazewm) - GlazeWM is a tiling window manager for Windows inspired by i3 and Polybar.
 *   [mariotoffia/FluentDocker](https://github.com/mariotoffia/FluentDocker) - Use docker, docker-compose local and remote in tests and your .NET core/full framework apps via a FluentAPI